-The World Youth Championships in 1989 were a great stepping stone in the career of the 17-year-old, and at the end of the 1989-90 campaign, after just 19 appearances with the Boavista first team, he was off to the Spanish capital to represent Atlético Madrid.
+The World Youth Championship in 1989 were a great stepping stone in the career of the 17-year-old, and at the end of the 1989/90 campaign, after just 19 appearances with the Boavista first team, he was off to the Spanish capital to represent Atlético Madrid.
 It was supposed to be the move that propelled Pinto to superstardom, and he had all the motivation he could possibly have asked for.
-His boyhood idol, Paulo Futre, had been at the club since leaving Porto as a European Champion in 1987 and the club’s free-spending owner, Jesús Gil, was bringing in high-profile managers to help the side excel.
+His boyhood idol, Paulo Futre, had been at the club since leaving Porto as a European champion in 1987 and the club’s free-spending owner, Jesús Gil, was bringing in high-profile managers to help the side excel.

-After Pinto’s torrid time in Madrid, he was able to reinvigorate his career at home with Boavista, and after some impressive performances, including a vital role in the final of the Portuguese Cup where they beat local rivals Porto, he was back under the radar of the country’s two biggest teams: Benfica and Sporting CP.
+After Pinto’s torrid time in Madrid, he was able to reinvigorate his career at home with Boavista, and after some impressive performances, including a vital role in the final of the Portuguese Cup where they beat local rivals Porto, he was back on the radar of the country’s two biggest teams: Benfica and Sporting CP.

 Sporting seemed to have everything planned out and a transfer to the green and white half of the capital seemed inevitable.
 But. before there was a signature on a dotted line, Benfica’s president, Jorge de Brito, made a late push for the player and stole him from under their rival’s noses.
 Pinto was now an Eagle.

 Before his capital dream was set to send him into superstardom, he suffered another setback.
 This time, however, it was career threatening.
-While on a trip to Scotland for a World Cup qualifier with the senior team, he contracted Pneumothorax – a severe chest injury that causes pain and instant loss of breath; symptoms that could have affected the long-term health of the up-and-coming footballer.
+While on a trip to Scotland for a World Cup qualifier with the senior team, he contracted Pneumothorax, a severe chest injury that causes pain and instant loss of breath; symptoms that could have affected the long-term health of the up-and-coming star.
 He recalls: “Of all the injuries I suffered, this was the only one that put my life at risk.
 The other ones were more or less broken bones or ligament damage and they easily moved away from the lawns and did not pinch my integrity.”

 As good as he was on the ball, Pinto had temperamental issues when he was without it.
-Notorious for his aggression, which resulted in him receiving a mammoth 13 red cards over a 19-year spell with four different clubs in Portugal, it is with the national team where he displayed the side which no one really wanted to see.
+Notorious for his aggression, which resulted in him receiving a mammoth 13 red cards over a 19-year spell with four different clubs in Portugal, it is with the national team that he displayed the side which no one wanted to see.

 Nevertheless, that sole moment of madness shouldn’t undo a career of magnificence for A Seleçção.
 Having made his debut in 1991 at the age of just 20, he would rack up 80 more games and score 23 goals, including one against Croatia at Euro 96 and another against England at Euro 2000 in Portugal’s famous come-from-behind 3-2 success over the Three Lions.
-He retired from international duty after the drama of 2002 to make way for a new generation of superstars including Cristiano Ronaldo, Deco and Tiago amongst many others.
+He retired from international duty after the drama of 2002 to make way for a new generation of superstars including Cristiano Ronaldo, Deco and Tiago.

 In striking similarity to his first two years at Benfica, Pinto had an indifferent first campaign where inconsistency and a lack of support for his efforts saw the club fail to win anything.
-However, in his second season, the acquisition of the dangerous Mário Jardel – who was already a well-renowned name in Portuguese football – propelled them to a league and cup double as his partnership with Pinto became the most dangerous in the country.
+However, in his second season, the acquisition of the dangerous Mário Jardel – who was already a renowned name in Portuguese football – propelled them to a league and cup double as his partnership with Pinto became the most dangerous in the country.

 That season would effectively prove to be the end of João Pinto’s time at the top of Portuguese football.
 He stayed with Sporting for a further two years but his constant run of games over the previous decade finally caught up with him and he was frequently found on the treatment table rather than on the pitch.
-He was released from his contract in 2004, and amidst another pile of offers from around the world, he chose to return home to Boavista for a third time.
+He was released from his contract in 2004, and amidst another pile of offers from around the world, he chose to return home to Boavista for a third spell.

 Often regarded as one of the greatest Portuguese players to have never played a senior professional game outside of his homeland, Pinto is a highly respected figure for his commitment and loyalty to the domestic game.
-Despite dividing the great city of Lisbon into two very distinct halves – those who support him from both sides, and the Benfica fans who will never forgive his foray into greener pastures – he represented both clubs with distinction and talent.
+Despite dividing the great city of Lisbon into two very distinct halves – those who support him from both sides, and the Benfica fans who will never forgive his foray into greener pastures – he represented both clubs with commitment and talent.